Top 10 Most Beautiful Villages in the World

 Photo: PlanetWare |

-Second position names Halong Bay in Vietnam with just over 1.1 million social media appearances.
-Its name translates as the “Bay of Descending Dragons” and it’s not hard to understand why Ha Long Bay has such mythic appeal.
-The most visited tourist attraction in Vietnam blends spellbindingly beautiful coastline with an emerald sea that ripples with limestone monoliths by the thousand.
-Throw in spooky stalactite-spiked caves, picturesque islands and miraculously built floating fishing villages and you have a veritable bucket list destination.
+Halong Bay in Vietnam comes in second place with slightly more than 1.1 million social media appearances.
+Given that its name translates to "Bay of Descending Dragons," it's easy to see why Ha Long Bay is so evocative of myth.
+The most popular tourist destination in Vietnam combines an incredibly gorgeous coastline with an emerald sea that ripples with thousands of limestone monoliths.
+Add picturesque islands, eerie caves spiking with stalactites, and amazingly constructed floating fishing villages, and you have a destination worthy of any traveler's bucket list.

-It was recognised as a world heritage site in 1994 by UNESCO.
-It was also voted among the world’s seven new natural wonders by Swiss organization New Open World in 2011.
+UNESCO designated it as a world heritage site in 1994.
+In 2011, the Swiss organization New Open World selected it as one of the world's seven new natural wonders.
 "Ha Long Bay is home to 1,969 islets of hulking limestone and deep, green waters that are home to myriad floating villages."

-Charming and enchanting, Ha Long Bay is famous for its natural beauty.
-Cua Van is just one of the fishing villages along Ha Long Bay but is believed to be its most popular spot.
-Situated on an emerald green bay surrounded by mountains is the serene Cua Van, home to beautiful and exotic marine life, caves and grottoes perfect for exploring, and a vibrant village culture.
+Ha Long Bay is well-known for its breathtaking natural beauty and charm.
+Though it is merely one of the fishing villages on Ha Long Bay, Cua Van is thought to be its most visited location.
+The tranquil Cua Van is nestled on an emerald-green bay encircled by mountains.
+It is the home of exotic and beautiful marine life, as well as fascinating caves and grottoes to explore and a lively village culture.

 3. Göreme